British war crimes: Blockade of Germany

 According to author Alan Kramer, "The dominant scholarly (and popular) view is that the blockade was illegal and led to serious food shortages causing the mass starvation of German civilians".
 The British policy is also described as illegal by other analysts and "a violation of the maritime law".

 The agreed but unratified London Declaration concerning the Laws of Naval War established that the only legal blockade was the close blockade of enemy ports, and not the long-distance blockade set up by Britain.
 This was so that blockades must be "effective", a clear stop on traffic, so as to avoid creating uncertainty and infringing on neutral rights.
 Further, after a series of tit-for-tat steps, the blockade was broadened to essentially all goods.
 This was contrary to the intent of the Declaration, which assumed a strict distinction between cargo of a military nature or destination and civilian items.
-Neutral powers, including the U.S., disputed the legality of the blockade during the first stages of the war and sent protest notes to the British government.
+Neutral powers, including the United States, disputed the legality of the blockade during the first stages of the war and sent protest notes to the British government.
 However, later in the war as a belligerent the US helped enforce the blockade rigorously, while neutral powers co-operated with the allies.

 A 1928 German academic study, sponsored by the Carnegie Endowment for International Peace, provided a thorough analysis of the German civilian deaths during the war.
 The study estimated 424,000 war-related deaths of civilians over the age of one in Germany, not including Alsace-Lorraine, and the authors attributed the civilian deaths over the prewar level primarily to food and fuel shortages in 1917–1918.